Oirase Gorge: Japan’s Best Waterfalls & River Walk

 To us, it isn’t exactly a hut that people want to live in (you might feel the same after seeing the photo on the left-hand side).
 And in fact, it is true!
 No “sane human being” has ever lived there.

-From the legend, the only person that lived there was a beautiful bandit who would assault and rob passing travelers.
+From the legend, the only person who lived there was a beautiful bandit who would assault and rob passing travelers.
 By pretending to be a weak and vulnerable lady needing help from others, anyone who lent her a hand was stabbed and, of course, lost their fortune…

 Ishigedo Rest Area (石ヶ戸休憩所)